- June 1, 2019

 In this newsletter, we’ll discuss the dangers of not normalizing reasonable compensation when valuing a business, the three approaches to reasonable compensation, and the challenges of using antiquated techniques in determining reasonable compensation.

 As a valuator, you need to normalize reasonable compensation to complete your engagement successfully.
-Owners, and in particular owners of closely held businesses, will often adjust their salary to maximize their business's profitability or minimize tax burdens.
+Owners, and in particular owners of closely-held businesses, will often adjust their salaries to maximize their business’s profitability or minimize tax burdens.
 The challenge when performing a valuation on these businesses is determining what normal compensation is for the owner, not the salary they are choosing to pay themselves.

 Take one of our recently published Case Studies.
 Matthew Cassedy, a veteran business appraiser, was brought in by the wife in a divorce.
 Both the husband and wife were lawyers, but the husband was the single-owner of a medium-sized law firm.
 The valuation he produced used the market approach, resulting in his salary being extremely high, leaving the business (a shared asset in the divorce) with no enterprise goodwill.
 Mr. Cassedy was brought in and was able to produce a far more reasonable normalized figure for the husband’s compensation.